Wednesday, March 12, 2025

 Cruising Boston Harbor

-On Sunday morning the Chinatown bus to South Station.
-I visited my younger sister Pam twice.
-Ate fried clams at the Oyster House.
-Yesterday afternoon I caught the Rowe's Wharf ferry to the Pemberton Gut at the top of the Hull Peninsula.
-I wandered around the beach in the late winter sun.
+On Monday afternoon I catch the Rowe's Wharf ferry to the Pemberton Gut at the top of the Hull Peninsula.
+I wander around the beach in the late winter sun.
 To the East Boston Light and the Atlantic.
 The beach packed with glacial rubble from

 Mount Washington or Agiocochook to the native Abenakis the home of the Concealed One.
 This is all so familiar to me like the Coast of Maine.
 Nantasket Beach.
 The ocean.
 The green blue.
 So close to our blood.
 My youngest years on Falmouth Foresides.
 The smell of beans wafting across the harbor from the B&M factory.
 Mixed with molasses.